School of Nursing Mission Statement

-The WSU nursing faculty articulates a philosophy for the School of Nursing that is consistent with that of Weber State University (WSU) and the Dr. Ezekiel R. Dumke College of Health Professions (DCHP).
+The WSU nursing faculty articulates a philosophy for the School of Nursing that is consistent with that of the university and the Dumke College of Health Professions.
 The philosophy statements define the faculty’s core values as they relate to professional nursing education and practice.
-These core values include: excellence in nursing education and practice; respect for self and the diversity found within others; the creation of an inclusive environment in which students can learn the practice of nursing; organizational and personal accountability; and the promotion of a learning and nursing practice environment that exhibits integrity in both choice and action.
+These core values include: Excellence in nursing education and practice; respect for self and the diversity found within others; the creation of an inclusive environment in which students can learn the practice of nursing; organizational and personal accountability; and the promotion of a learning and nursing practice environment that exhibits integrity in both choice and action.

 WSU School of Nursing Career Ladder Model

 Meeting the complex healthcare needs of a global society requires varying patterns and levels of nursing education and practice.
 The WSU School of Nursing’s approach to nursing education offers four separate but coordinated programs of study: Associate Degree Nursing, PN to RN (AS/AAS), Bachelor of Science Nursing, and Master of Science Nursing.
 Each program level prepares the graduate to either practice nursing or provide leadership within increasingly complex roles and broader levels of autonomy.
 This progression model, or career-ladder nursing education model, affords the nursing student, each with a unique set of life challenges, the opportunity to engage in life-long learning and expand within his or her professional, cultural, personal, and social roles.

 The WSU School of Nursing offers multi-levels of undergraduate preparation, as well as graduate preparation in nursing administration and nursing education.
 To fulfill the program’s primary goals, its curricular framework combines coursework in the liberal arts and sciences with those required within the nursing curriculum.